ten3roberts/flax/guide/src/fundamentals/relations.md

 {{ #include ../../../examples/guide/relations.rs:relation_basic }}
 ```

-The parameter to the component function determines the object entity or target of the relation.
+The parameter to the component function determines the target entity of the relation.

 Since the value of the relation in this case is `()`, `set_default` can be used as a shorthand over `set`

-Two relations of the same type but with different *objects* behave like two separate components and will not interfere.
+Two relations of the same type but with different *targets* behave like two separate components and will not interfere.
 This allows having many-to-many relationships between entities, if so desired.

 This allows constructing many different kinds of graphs inside the ECS.